Getting started tutorial

 - Estimated time

 - Querying JES jobs and viewing related status in JES Explorer

-- Using TN3270 in Zowe Desktop to view the job
+- Using the 3270 Terminal in the Zowe Desktop to view the job

 - Editing a data set in MVS Explorer

 - Using the Zowe CLI to edit a data set